-The course is intended to help students understand the role that financial markets and monetary policy play in the global economic environment that they will have to face in the future.
+The course is intended to help students understand the role that financial markets and monetary policy play in the global business economic environment that they will have to face in the future.
 It also provides an understanding of the underlying institutions, both political and economic, that either make financial markets work well or that interfere with the efficient performance of these markets.
-The course develops a series of applications of principles from finance and economics that explore the connection between financial markets and the macro economy.
+The course develops a series of applications of principles from finance and economics that explore the connection between financial markets and the global economy.
 In addition, given the instructor's prior position as a governor of the Federal Reserve, the class also provides an inside view on how the most important players in financial markets, central banks, operate and how monetary policy is conducted.
 The course will have a strong international orientation by examining monetary policy and financial crises in many countries and possible reforms of the international financial system.
-We will also focus on current events reported in the financial press with an extensive and open-ended discussion of 20-30 30 minutes in every class in which we will use the analytic frameworks developed in class to help us to understand these developments.
+We will also focus on current events reported in the financial press with an extensive and open-ended discussion of one and a half class hours per day in which we will use the analytic frameworks developed in class to help us to understand these developments.